3D Printers for Food: Interesting Technology and Applications

 To make sugar candies or decorations, a printer's nozzle spreads a thin layer of powdered sugar crystals is spread on the build platform of a printer.
 Water, food colors, and flavors are then sprayed on the sugar, moistening it and turning into a solid, continuous layer.
 The process is repeated as an object is built.

-The ChefJet and ChefJet Pro are new printers that produce both sugar and chocolate items.
+The ChefJet and ChefJet Pro are printers that produce both sugar and chocolate items.
 Examples of their creations are shown in the video above.
 The printers are aimed at people who want to create cake decorations and centerpieces, including bakers and chefs.
 Both printers can produce decorative items with complex shapes.

 Creating Items From Pureed Food

-The Foodini is a new printer that uses puréed food or other thick liquids as a medium and turns them into shapes that may be time consuming to create by hand.
+The Foodini is a printer that uses puréed food or other thick liquids as a medium and turns them into shapes that may be time consuming to create by hand.
 Depending on the composition of the purée, the printed food could be very nutritious.
 However, the fact that a food has to be puréed at home before being used in the printer might be considered a disadvantage by some people.